Bournemouth's Air Festival celebrated its 10th anniversary in 2017 and in that decade became the best-attended seaside airshow in the UK.

 The weather forecast for Saturday was so bad that it was announced on Friday that Saturday's programme would not go ahead as planned.
 The organisers did manage to run an abbreviated deferred programme from about 5pm, however, although the dusk and evening activities were all called off.
 On Sunday the Great War display Team were cancelled and the Tigers didn't jump.

 The weather that disrupted the flying displays also caused the cancellation of ancillary events.
 The visits to the ships were affected by the weather and were cancelled on Saturday and Sunday and particular weather casualties were the music shows.
 The show area had to be cleared early on Friday because of exceptionally high tides, causing the star act, the Kaiser Chiefs, to be cancelled and all shows on Saturday were cancelled because of consequent damage to the stage.

 From the east, the M27 and A31 will get you close, then follow the signs.
 From the west, use the A35.
-Post Code (for sat nav) BH2 5AA will get you to Bournemouth pier.
+Post Code (for sat nav) BH2 5AA will get you to Bournemouth pier but ignore the sat nav in favour of local directions signs as soon as you see them.
+There are links to route planners in the Travel Advice column if you prefer to plan ahead or don't have sat nav.
 Bournemouth and the surrounding roads are extremely busy during festival week so the organisers recommend the use of the (chargeable) park & ride schemes.

 Bournemouth is served by SouthWest trains to London and towns in Hampshire and Dorset; Virgin trains to the north, sometimes direct and sometimes via London or Coventry and by Southern's West Coastway service to Sussex towns via Southampton.